Conversion From Grams To Liters

 Volume (V) = Mass (m) / Density (ρ)

 This equation is the key to converting grams to liters.
-To convert grams to liters, you need to know the density of the substance you're working with.
+Plus, to convert grams to liters, you need to know the density of the substance you're working with.
 Density is usually expressed in grams per milliliter (g/mL) or grams per cubic centimeter (g/cm³) – which are equivalent – or kilograms per liter (kg/L).

 Step-by-Step Conversion: Grams to Liters